-- 1. All development will be required to achieve high quality design that is reflective of a thorough contextual analysis and understanding of an area and where appropriate, through community consultation. - 2.
-Development proposals for new buildings, routes and spaces, and alterations to existing, should minimise carbon emissions and be able to adapt to climate change (through relevant Local Plan policies) and be appropriate to its location, scale, form (including massing and appearance) and function - 3.
-Development proposals should address access, drainage, contamination, stability, landscaping and design - 4.
-Development proposals should seek to avoid problems of environmental harm, loss of natural features, loss of amenity, pollution, danger to health or life, and highway congestion, to maximise highway safety, minimises carbon emissions and the prevention of crime. - 5.
-All development shall be inclusive and accessible to all users. - 6.
+All development will be required to achieve high quality design that is reflective of a thorough contextual analysis and understanding of an area and where appropriate, through community consultation.

+Development proposals for new buildings, routes and spaces, and alterations to existing, should minimise carbon emissions and be able to adapt to climate change (through relevant Local Plan policies) and be appropriate to its location, scale, form (including massing and appearance) and function

+Development proposals should address access, drainage, contamination, stability, landscaping and design

+Development proposals should seek to avoid problems of environmental harm, loss of natural features, loss of amenity, pollution, danger to health or life, and highway congestion, to maximise highway safety, minimises carbon emissions and the prevention of crime.

+All development shall be inclusive and accessible to all users.

 All development will therefore be expected to:

+In accordance with Policy SP1B: Achieving well-designed and sustainable places; all development will be expected to: